mprestin77/oci-node-maintenance-handler/README.md

 where tenancy-namespace is your OCI [tenancy object storage namespace](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/understandingnamespaces.htm).
 Enter password and check that it returns **Login Succeeded**.

 #### Build Watchdog Container Image
-To build **Watchdog** container image go to the directory where you cloned the files and run the following command
+To build **Watchdog** container image go to the directory where you cloned the files and run the following command:
 ```text
 docker build -t watchdog:1.0 .
 ```
-Make sure that the container image is successfully created, and check that with 'docker images' command
+Make sure that the container image is successfully created, and check that with 'docker images' command:
 ```text
 docker images
 IMAGE                                            ID             DISK USAGE   CONTENT SIZE   EXTRA